editinghero/Unbroken/README.md

 ## Privacy

-- All data is stored locally on your device
+- All data is stored locally on your device with offline support
-- Google Drive sync is optional and uses your personal Google Drive
+- Firebase sync is optional and requires user authentication
+- Data is securely stored in your personal Firebase project
 - No analytics or tracking is implemented
 - No personal data is collected by the app developers
+- Users have full control over their data and can delete their account anytime

 ## Support